CDSoft/cdtux/README.md

 This may be a little bit trickier.
-I describe here a way to install and configure [Raspbian] without any keyboard or screen connected to the Raspberr Pi.
+I describe here a way to install and configure [Raspbian] without any keyboard or screen connected to the Raspberry Pi.
 You will need an other computer to connect to the Raspberry Pi with `ssh`.
 If you have a screen and a keyboard it should be easier.

 #### Download and extract [Raspbian].

-The lite version is enought for me.
+The lite version is enough for me.

 ~~~~~~~~~~ sh
 wget https://downloads.raspberrypi.org/raspbian_lite_latest